 For investors, that can mean more potential returns because every penny you save in fund costs is a penny that stays in your account, where it can grow tax-deferred.

 Because costs and fees can cut directly into investment returns, it’s important to know what your funds cost—whether you’re an employer choosing a plan or an employee who may have a choice of providers.

 Recommended to read next

 *A participant who takes a loan from a 403(b) account (if the plan permits) will incur a one time $50 loan initiation fee and a $25 per-year loan maintenance fee.

 **Plans using a third-party administrator (TPA) may authorize Vanguard to deduct the TPA’s fees from participant accounts.
 These fees or charges will be listed as a separate line-item fee and be clearly identified on participant statements.

 ***Actual participant and/or plan fees may vary depending on the investments and services used.
 Fees not reflected in the table may include certain participant transaction fees, such as loans, and fees for other services if applicable.

 †Some companies charge fees for account setup closeout, or transfer; paper statements; wires; copies of confirmations or checks; or to wire money from a participant’s account.

-††Vanguard average expense ratio: 0.10%.
-Industry average expense ratio: 0.60%.
+††Vanguard average mutual fund expense ratio: 0.09%.
+Industry average mutual fund expense ratio: 0.54%.
 All averages are asset-weighted.
-Industry averages exclude Vanguard.
-Sources: Vanguard and Morningstar, Inc., as of December 31, 2020.
+Industry average excludes Vanguard.
+Sources: Vanguard and Morningstar, Inc., as of December 31, 2022.